Thriving in a Health Attention Economy: Health from First Principles

 The reframe that emerges feels different from one that’s prescribed.
 When a coach says “try seeing it this way,” the client may agree intellectually but nothing shifts.
 The insight bypasses experience entirely, landing as concept without resolution.
 When the perspective arises from the work itself, unprompted and carrying its own certainty, the client knows immediately it’s real.

 Food reactivity testing works similarly.
-Removing a reactive food ends headaches and joint pain within days.
-The tool doesn’t tell them what to believe; it structures an experiment for the body to answer.
+Removing a reactive food ends headaches and joint pain within weeks if not days.
+The tool doesn’t tell them what to believe.
+It structures an experiment for the body to answer.

 In every case, the practitioner’s role is temporary.
 They are a translator until the client can read their own signals again.
-The goal isn’t compliance; it’s literacy.
+The goal isn’t compliance.
+It’s literacy.
 Protocols and metrics are training wheels that come off as awareness returns.
-The body re-emerges as a respected authority, and that authority is felt, not granted.
+The body becomes a trusted authority again, and that authority is felt, not granted.

 Two: Trust in the Body’s Signals Over Stacks, Hacks, and Tracking

 The goal isn’t better tracking.
-It’s not needing to track.
+It’s a recalibration to the point tracking is no longer needed.

 A continuous glucose monitor can retrain someone to read their body.
 A person eating by the clock and pushing through fatigue has lost the feedback loop hunger once provided.
 The monitor makes that visible.
 Oatmeal spikes glucose to 160, then drops.
 An hour later come irritability, fog, and cravings.
 After a few weeks, they sense the pattern before checking.
 The fatigue, the mood dip, the afternoon slump.
 The device only confirmed what the body already knew.
 Eventually it comes off.
 The literacy stays.